vbresan/vbresan/README.md

 # Open sourced android apps:

+- [Mindful Attention Awareness Scale (MAAS)](https://github.com/vbresan/MindfulAttentionAwarenessScale) - Find out how mindful you are on a scale of 1 to 6
 - [VAT Calculator](https://github.com/vbresan/VAT_Calculator) - Calculate VAT for any country in the world
 - [Healthy Battery Charging](https://github.com/vbresan/HealthyBatteryCharging) - Prolong the battery life of your android phone by keeping it charged between 40% and 80%
 - [Mindfulness Meditation](https://github.com/vbresan/MindfulnessMeditation) - An android app for guided mindfulness meditation